Speech Therapy vs. Occupational Therapy: Understanding the Key Differences and Choosing the Right Support for Your Child

 These professionals have a deep understanding of how to support individuals ranging from young children who are just learning to speak to adults recovering from strokes.

 Occupational therapy takes a broader approach, aiming to improve the overall ability of people to perform daily activities independently.
-Occupational therapists work with those who have physical, developmental, social, or emotional challenges that affect their daily lives.
+Occupational therapists work with those who have physical, developmental, social, or emotional difficulties that impact their everyday functioning.

 While speech therapy zeroes in on communication and swallowing function, occupational therapy casts a broader net by facilitating independence across all activities of daily living.